-- \triangle EVE and \triangle NII are measured on the basis of the cash flows of the banking book instruments, broken down into their risk factors to isolate the effect of the interest rate and the spread components; - For non-maturity deposits, the models are classified according to their nature and stability and distributed over time considering the regulatory limits; - The institution uses survival analysis models to handle credit transactions subject to prepayment, and empirical models for transactions subject to early redemption; - The medium-term repricing attributed to non-maturity deposits is defined as 1.71 years; - The maximum-term repricing attributed to non-maturity deposits is defined as 30.00 years.
+• ΔEVE and ΔNII are measured based on the cash flows of the banking book instruments, broken down into their risk factors to isolate the effect of the interest rate and the spread components.

+• For non-maturity deposits, the models are classified according to their nature and stability and distributed over time considering the regulatory limits.

+• The institution uses survival analysis models to handle credit transactions subject to prepayment, and empirical models for transactions subject to early redemption.

+- The medium-term repricing attributed to non-maturity deposits is defined as 1.71 years. - The maximum-term repricing attributed to non-maturity deposits is defined as 30.00 years.

-The article 16 of the BCB Resolution 54 defines the need to publish Δ EVE and Δ NII, using the standard shock scenarios described in article 11 of the BACEN Circular 3,876.
+The article 16 of the BCB Resolution 54 defines the need to publish ΔEVE and ΔNII, using the standard shock scenarios described in article 11 of the BACEN Circular 3.876.